MileHacker Logo

 • Live Music Venues: Some hotels and independent venues, especially in Zamalek and Downtown Cairo, present live Arabic music, jazz, or performances by international bands.

-• Performance halls: The Cairo Opera House hosts classical music, ballet, and opera performances.
-Various smaller theaters offer local productions.
+• Performance halls: The Cairo Performance Hall hosts classical music, ballet, and opera performances.
+Several smaller theaters offer local productions.

 • Cultural Centers: Many cultural centers throughout the city host regular events, including traditional music and dance shows.

-• Informal Gatherings: Local cafes in areas like Khan el-Khalili sometimes feature impromptu musical performances.
+• Informal Gatherings: Local cafes in places such as Khan el-Khalili sometimes feature impromptu musical performances.

 Nightclubs & Bars